atgreen/green-orb/README.md

 ## Introduction

-Green Orb monitors your program's console output for patterns that you define, and performs actions based on what it detects.
+Green Orb monitors your application's console output for patterns that you define, and performs actions based on what it detects.
 It serves as a versatile assistant, taking care of routine but critical monitoring tasks.
 This tool is especially useful for SREs looking to automate and